 ZION NATIONAL PARK

 In my opinion, Zion National Park is one of the most beautiful and unique parks in the country.
 Zion offers something for everyone year-round, but spring is definitely one of my favorite times to visit.
 Temperatures are great for hiking, the trees are getting their leaves back, and crowds can be a little more manageable than during the summer holidays.
-Spring is also the perfect time to do a greater South-Western USA road trip.
-Visiting nearby Bryce Canyon National Park and Capitol Reef National Park can easily be added to the itinerary with enough time, making for an epic trip!
+Spring is also the perfect time to do a greater Southwestern USA road trip.
+Visiting nearby Bryce Canyon National Park, Capitol Reef National Park, and Arches National Park can easily be added to the itinerary making for an epic trip!

 During spring in Zion, visitors can drive the main road through the park from east-west or vice versa.
 Though they must use the park’s shuttle system to access Zion Canyon where many of the popular hikes are.
 This runs all day from the Zion National Park visitor center and has numerous stops throughout Zion Canyon.